DominicBeer/TaskHopper/README.md

 downstream tasks are expired as well.

 Aim 2 - create a Kanban board to display the cards for their status vs either owner or tags

+Current Progress (15/05/21)
+- Have a test task card attributes working (custom component ui).
+- Next up: flesh out the component to have params and solve instance.
+Do the data entry form on the component.